abeldekat/dotfiles/README.md

 # Software to install manually, not required
 tree

-# The numbered installation scripts:
+# Three installation scripts:
-0 Prepare directories for a proper stpw
-1 Install oh-my-zsh to .config/oh-my-zsh
-2 Install additional plugins to .config/oh-my-zsh/custom
-3 Test stow
-4 Apply stow.
-Note: In .config/oh-my-zsh/custom additional files are linked on a file basis 5 Add minpac to vim
-6 Utility, unstow
+Prepare the system.
+If necessary install oh-my-zsh and vim minpac.
+Rename the following files or directories if they exist:
+.vim
+.vimrc
+.zshrc
+.bin

+Second step: Stow
+There is a script to unstow

 # Regarding xcape,
-arch linux xfce4 with lightdm loads both .profile and .xprofile.
-It does not load .xinitrc